celinelatulipe/ThinkLikeComputer/_sources/SimplePythonData/Input.rst

 The variable ``str_seconds`` will refer to the string that is entered by the user.
 As we said above, even though this string may be ``7684``, it is still a string and not a number.
 To convert it to an integer, we use the ``int`` function.
 The result is referred to by ``total_secs``.
 Now, each time you run the program, you can enter a new value for the number of seconds to be converted.

+Here is a turtle example that asks the user for input on where the turtle should go:

+.. activecode:: ac2_16_3

+   import turtle
+   wn = turtle.Screen()
+   zhang = turtle.Turtle()

+   user_x = input("Enter an x coordinate")
+   user_y = input("Enter a y coordinate")

+   x = int(user_x)
+   y = int(user_y)

+   zhang.goto(x, y)

+The input functions on lines 5 and 6 ask the user to enter coordinates and saves the resulting strings to the `user_x` and `user_y` variables.
+The statements of lines 8 and 9 convert the strings to integers.
+On line 11, the turtle draws a line from the center of the window to wherever the user specified.

 **Check your understanding**